China displays its military strength in a parade on the 80th anniversary of the end of WWII

 Domestically, the commemoration of the anniversary is a way to show how far China has come.
 China was a major front in the war, a fact often overlooked in accounts that focus more on the fight for Europe and U.S. naval battles in the Pacific.
 A Japanese invasion before the war and the conflict itself killed millions of Chinese people.

-The military parade is also a show of strength to boost support for the Communist Party and its leader, Xi, and a way to portray itself as a global alternative to the American-dominated postwar era.
+The military parade was also a show of strength to boost support for the Communist Party and its leader, Xi, domestically, and a way to portray itself as a global alternative to the American-dominated postwar era.

+“The Chinese people’s rejuvenation cannot be blocked, and the noble goal of the peaceful development of human civilization must triumph,” Xi said at the end of his speech.

+The marching formations from the People’s Liberation Army included traditional units like the navy and army to new ones like the cyberspace unit, in charge of information security.

+Xi said the PLA was a heroic military “the people and the Party can trust and rely on completely.”
+He also said the PLA's task was to safeguard the country’s sovereignty and unification, a reference to China’s claim over the self-ruled island of Taiwan.

-A sea of people sat in clearly demarcated sections on the square across the wide avenue where the parade will pass.
+A sea of people sat in clearly demarcated sections on the square across the wide avenue as the soldiers marched past.
 They waved small red flags as choirs sang patriotic songs including “Defend the Yellow River” and “No New China without the Communist Party of China.”

-The ceremony began with an 80-gun artillery salute to mark the 80 years since the end of the war, followed by the national anthem, the “March of the Volunteers,” a song composed in 1935 during the early years of resistance against Japanese forces in the country.
+Associated Press writers Huizhong Wu in Beijing and Michelle L. Price in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.